LearnersGuild/curriculum-app/modules/Debugging-in-Node/README.md

 ## Skills

-- can read a backtrace
+- Can read a JavaScript backtrace
-- can find the file and line number where an error was thrown
+- Can find the file and line number where an JavaScript error was thrown
-- can describe what the call stack is
+- Can describe what the JavaScript call stack is
-- can catch, log and re-throw errors
+- Can catch, log and re-throw errors in JavaScript

 ## Suggested Search Terms